 Mike began teaching English at a Catholic high school in California in 1983 and came to Mullen in 2002 to teach Theology.
 After ten years of being the Theology Department chair, he became Mullen's EdTech Director and revamped the Computer Science Department.
 He currently teaches Java Programming, Web App Development and AP Computer Science.
 His eldest daughter was Mullen's valedictorian in 2009 and he has children graduating in 2017, 2020 and 2023.
 He enjoys cycling to work, coding, music, chess and woodworking.

-Brown joined the Mullen community in 2017 as the Head Girls Lacrosse Coach.
-She is a graduate of Councol Rock High School South, near Philadelphia.
-She was a three-sporter for the Golden Hawks, competing in field hockey, basketball and lacrosse.
+Brown joined the Mullen community in 2017 as the Head Girls Lacrosse Coach, after moving from the DC with her family.
+She is a graduate of Councol Rock High School South, near Philadelphia; where she competing in field hockey, basketball and lacrosse.
 Brown went on to the University of Massachusetts, studied Geology, and was a four-year starter and team captain for the Women's Lacrosse team.
 She coached lacrosse at all levels; assisted with the University of Connecticut’s Huskies and was Assistant Head Coach at the Holton-Arms School in Maryland.
-Melynda started her own program with the University of the District of Columbia in 2012.
-She joined the PE Department in 2018.
+Melynda started her own Division II program with the University of the District of Columbia in 2012.
+She joined the PE and Computer Science Departments in 2018.
 In her free time, Brown love to explore the outdoors with her family.

 Katy came to Mullen in 2015 and has taught a variety of classes in the business, social studies and computer science departments.
 She graduated from Vanderbilt University and taught for two years in Tennessee before crossing the Atlantic to spend a year studying history in London.
 She moved to Colorado in 2015 and was delighted to find a home at Mullen.
 Outside the classroom, she enjoys cooking, juggling, hiking and reading.